Xecades/Notes/docs/cs/lisp/scheme.md

 Comparing with our first implementation, we simply changed `define` to `define-macro` and omitted `eval`.

 `define-macro` is an older form of macro definition.
 In modern Scheme, we use `define-syntax` and `syntax-rules` instead.
-I won't go into details here.
+But I won't go into details here.

 Here is our modernized `twice` macro: